 We were commissioned to work on a TV commercial for a housing initiative.
 The idea was simple… the director would film an interior scene of a family preparing for a meal.
 As the camera pulls back we exit the house.
 The shot ends with an aerial view of the townhouses, and the entire housing project.

 The catch?
-The development hasn’t begun on the project, so we had to design and create that entire residential area digitally in 21 days.
+The development hadn’t begun on the project, so we had to design and create the entire residential area digitally in 21 days.

 Every production comes with its own set of unforeseeable challenges.

 When the director described the project to us, we knew that we were going to face many.
 You can see our process below, as well as some of the challenges we’ve encountered.

 To allow ourselves some time for detailing and account for any errors or mishaps, we started working on the 3D segment before filming was completed.
 So again, we had no point of reference for pace, timing, or camera movement.

 Since the storyboards were done by the director, we started our pre-production process by estimating the scale of the townhouses and the neighborhood.
 Then, we imagined the camera movement and the overall composition according to the director’s vision.